Untitled (mewithoutYou album)

 [Untitled] is the seventh and final studio album by American indie rock band mewithoutYou.
-The record was produced by Will Yip.

 On August 13, 2018, mewithoutYou released the first single off of the not-yet-announced [Untitled], "Julia (or, 'Holy to the LORD' on the Bells of Horses)".
 At the same time of the single's release, the band tweeted a link to a page on their website containing only a countdown timer.
 The timer finished at 12:00 am Eastern time (05:00 UTC) on August 17, 2018, and the band announced they would be releasing their seventh studio album, [Untitled], on October 5, 2018.
 In addition to the full-length album announcement, mewithoutYou digitally released a "partner" EP also titled [untitled].

+[Untitled] was produced by Will Yip.

 Track listing

 Music by mewithoutYou, lyrics by Aaron Weiss.